Elise Johnson McDougald

 Elise Johnson McDougald (October 13, 1885 – June 10, 1971), aka Gertrude Elise McDougald Ayer, was an American educator, writer, activist and first African-American woman principal in New York City public schools following the consolidation of the city in 1898.
-She was preceded by Sarah J. Garnet, who became the first African-American woman principal in Brooklyn, New York while it was still considered a separate city.
+She was preceded by Sarah J. Garnet, an early African American woman principal from Brooklyn, New York, while it was still considered a separate city, who in 1863 began a 37-year-long career as principal in Manhattan's racial caste "colored" public schools.
 McDougald's essay "The Double Task: The Struggle for Negro Women for Sex and Race Emancipation" was published in the March 1925 issue of Survey Graphic magazine, Harlem: The Mecca of the New Negro.
-This particular issue, edited by Alain Locke, helped usher in and define what is now known as the Harlem Renaissance.
+This particular issue, edited by Alain Locke, helped usher in and define the Harlem Renaissance.
 McDougald's contribution to this magazine, which Locke adapted for inclusion as "The Task of Negro Womanhood" in his 1925 anthology The New Negro: An Interpretation, is an early example of African-American feminist writing.

 Early life and education

-Johnson was born in New York City, where her father, Dr. Peter Augustus Johnson, was one of the first African-American doctors and a founder of the National Urban League.
+McDougald was born in Manhattan, where her father, Dr. Peter Augustus Johnson, was one of the first African-American doctors and a founder of the National Urban League.

 Her mother was Mary Elizabeth Whittle, an English woman from the Isle of Wight, and her older brother, Travis James Johnson, was the first African-American graduate of Columbia University's College of Physicians and Surgeons in 1908.
 He was born in Chichester, England, in 1883, and the family moved to New York in 1884.
-Elise spent her early days growing up in Manhattan, but also spent summers in New Jersey, as her father's family owned a truck farm there.
+McDougald spent her early days growing up in Manhattan, but also spent summers in New Jersey, as her father's family owned a truck farm there.
 She would later inherit and manage the farm.

-Johnson became the first African-American graduate of the Girls' Technical School in 1903, and was elected president of her senior class.
+McDougald became the first African-American graduate of the Girls' Technical School, now Washington Irving High School, in 1903, and was elected president of her senior class.
 After graduating from high school, she earned a teaching certificate from the New York Training School for Teachers.
 She never received her bachelor's degree, although she completed coursework at Hunter College, Columbia University and New York City College.